Merger control

 What is a merger?

 A merger can take several forms.
-It can mean that two previously independent companies are merging, that a joint venture is being created, or that one company is taking control of another.
+It may involve the merger of two previously independent companies, the creation of a joint venture or the acquisition of control of one company by another.

 What transactions have to be reviewed by the Autorité?